Apple II graphics: Built-in video output hardware

-Unusually for early low-cost personal computeers, all Apple II machines can produce computer graphics.
+Unusually for early low-cost personal computers, all Apple II machines can produce computer graphics.
 Although using inexpensive hardware ("about seven dollars' worth of microcomputer chips", according to Mitchell Waite), it is capable of complex graphics and animation.

 An RCA jack providing a rough NTSC, PAL, or SECAM composite video output (on non-NTSC machines before the Apple IIe this output is black-and-white).
 This enables the computer to be connected to any composite video monitor conforming to the same standard for which the machine was configured.
 However the quality of this output is unreliable; the sync signaling was close enough for monitors, but does not conform closely enough to standards to be suitable for broadcast applications, or even input to a video recorder, without intervening processing.
 The exception is the Extended Back version of the Bell & Howell branded black II Plus, which does provide proper video sync, as well as other media oriented features.

 In addition to the composite video output jack, the IIc, IIc Plus, and the IIGS have two-row, 15-pin output.
 In the IIc and IIc Plus, this connector is a special-purpose video connector for adapters to digital RGB monitors and RF modulators.
 In the IIGS it is an output for an analog RGB monitor specially designed for the computer.